KevinGlinski/genesyscloud-cli/README.md

 For resources that have multiple pages such as listing users, there are options available on how to process the pages.
 By default the cli uses a page size of 250 and retrieves all items.

  ```
- --no-paginate  # only return first page
  --page-size    # set a page size other than 250
- --page-index   # return a specific page
+ --page-number   # return a specific page
  ```

 ### Data Inputs